 Thus in August, when Fred W. Presant manager of Master Feeds, a division of Toronto Elevators Ltd. asked me to recommend a nutritionist for fur and other small animals, I was bored and restless.
-Fred must have sensed this because, when I told him I didn't know any one I could recommend, he offered me the job.
-I was flattered but not interested and told him my next job, if there was one, would be on a fox and mink experimental ranch.
-In September Fred Presant visited again and asked if I had changed my mind.
-When I said I hadn't he invited me to visit Toronto Elevators Ltd. to meet their President Gordon C. Leitch and see their operation.
-I liked the people I met and was impressed with their feed operation and their concern about quality in their products.
-Mr. Leitch again offered me the position of nutritionist and I again refused and explained that the expertise they had with poultry, cattle and hog feed just didn't exist in fur animals.
-A week later, Mr. Leitch agreed to a fox and mink experimental ranch on his private farm near Thornhill.
+Fred must have sensed this because, when I told him I didn't know anyone I could recommend, he offered me the job.
+I was flattered but not interested and told him my next job if there was one, would be on a fox and mink experimental ranch.
+In September, Fred Presant visited again and asked if I had changed my mind.
+When I said I hadn't, he invited me to visit Toronto Elevators Ltd. to meet their President Gordon C. Leitch and see their operation.
+I liked the people I met and was impressed with their feed operation and their concern about the quality of their products.
+Mr Leitch again offered me the position of a nutritionist and I again refused and explained that the expertise they had with poultry, cattle and hog feed just didn't exist in fur animals.
+A week later, Mr Leitch agreed to a fox and mink experimental ranch on his private farm near Thornhill.

 The story of Leitchcroft Farm will be dealt with later.
-Right now we want to continue on with the contributions to the fur industry by the On-tario Veterinary College.
+Right now we want to continue with the contributions to the fur industry by the Ontario Veterinary College.
 My resignation took effect on the last day of 1937.
-For the next 8 years no one was designated as Head of the Department of Fur Bearing Animals.
-Dr. Trevor Lloyd Jones for a time did the diagnostic and ranch service work until he went to Alberta as Provincial Veterinarian.
+For the next 8 years, no one was designated as Head of the Department of Fur-Bearing Animals.
+Dr Trevor Lloyd Jones for a time did the diagnostic and ranch service work until he went to Alberta as a Provincial Veterinarian.

-Joan Budd (Belcher), D.V.M., was Head of the Department of Fur Bearing Animals on two occasions.
-First when she succeeded Dr. Kennedy in 1955 until 1957.
+Joan Budd (Belcher), D.V.M., was Head of the Department of Fur-Bearing Animals on two occasions.
+First, she succeeded Dr Kennedy from 1955 until 1957.
 Then she left the college for a period.
-In 1962, she again took over Fur Bearing Animals when Dr. Pridham was granted leave of absence for post graduate study at an American university.
-In 1964 Dr. Budd was made Assistant Professor in Pathology and devoted the rest of her career to investigation of fish diseases.
+In 1962, she again took over Fur-Bearing Animals when Dr Pridham was granted leave of absence for postgraduate study at an American university.
+In 1964 Dr Budd was made Assistant Professor in Pathology and devoted the rest of her career to the investigation of fish diseases.
 Her research work on mink distemper and P.C.B. toxicity was of great importance as was her method of cooking smelts to make them a safe feed for mink.

-Stephen Poliquin records "In 1941, the Quebec Government instituted the Fur Bearing Animal Division with Mr. L. J. Simard as director.
-"In 1946, he was named director of the Quebec Fur Farm School with the aim of improving the mink production to the benefit of the ranchers."
+Stephen Poliquin records "In 1941, the Quebec Government instituted the Fur-Bearing Animal Division with Mr. L. J. Simard as director.
+"In 1946, he was named director of the Quebec Fur Farm School to improve the mink production to the benefit of the ranchers."

-We know that L. J. Simard brought in top quality pastels and conducted what we know as a demonstration farm.
-Good quality mink was made available to Quebec ranchers at pelt prices and generally this project was helpful in upgrading their stock.
+We know that L. J. Simard brought in top-quality pastels and conducted what we know as a demonstration farm.
+Good quality mink was made available to Quebec ranchers at pelt prices and generally, this project helped upgrade their stock.
 In 1966, the Experimental Farm at St. Louis de Courville was closed.

-This work began in 1949 and by 1952, Dr. Crawley and his assistant, V. C. Rowan Walker, D.V.M., were ready to try out the attenuated dis-temper vaccine on mink ranches.
+This work began in 1949 and by 1952, Dr Crawley and his assistant, V. C. Rowan Walker, D.V.M., were ready to try out the attenuated distemper vaccine on mink ranches.
 Our experimental ranch, Leitchcroft, was one of five chosen and what happened on our ranch would be a fair example of the five.
 The mink were divided into several groups and different concentrations of vaccine were administered hypodermically.
-One group was inoculated by drops of vaccine placed in the eye and nose with an eye dropper.
-In due course some of these mink were challenged with normal distemper virus to test their protection.
+One group was inoculated by drops of vaccine placed in the eye and nose with an eyedropper.
+In due course, some of these mink were challenged with normal distemper virus to test their protection.
 They proved immune whether it was hypodermic injection or eye and nose drops.
 The next thing was to decide the concentration of the vaccine they would offer commercially.
-In order to have a sure safety margin it was set at twenty times the known protective dose and was for hypodermic administration.
+To have a sure safety margin it was set at twenty times the known protective dose and was for hypodermic administration.

 Connaught challenged these mink with normal distemper virus and found their level of immunity satisfactory.
 We carried this testing one step further.
-Distemper vaccination was catching on, but there were a fairly large number of unprotected ranches, these provided us with a number of wicked outbreaks.
-In a two year period we placed groups of these spray vaccinated mink on five ranches that had severe outbreaks.
+Distemper vaccination was catching on, but there were a fairly large number of unprotected ranches, these provided us with several wicked outbreaks.
+In two years, we placed groups of these spray-vaccinated mink on five ranches that had severe outbreaks.
 The mink were left for a year and then returned to us.
 Mortality was in the normal range and none had died of distemper, the owners kept the offspring of these mink as pay for their part in the experiment.
 Unfortunately, Connaught discontinued the production of the spray vaccine.
 The injectable vaccine continued to be produced and today only the foolhardy fail to vaccinate their mink against distemper.

-In June, 1947, a new mink disease made its first recorded appearance in the Fort William area of north western Ontario.
-Unlike distemper, which under quarantine conditions tended to remain on the original ranch, this new disease, an enteritis, spread in a short period of time to most nearby ranches.
+In June 1947, a new mink disease made its first recorded appearance in the Fort William area of northwestern Ontario.
+Unlike distemper, which under quarantine conditions tended to remain on the original ranch, this new disease, and enteritis, spread in a short period to most nearby ranches.
 Whether this transfer was by birds, rodents or other wildlife was never satisfactorily established.

 In the next five years pleas for help were made to Ottawa and Guelph for Veterinary research into methods to halt the disease.
 They met with great sympathy, some action and no practical results until virus enteritis broke out in Southern Ontario.
 It was a much different proposition for the Pathology department of the Ontario Veterinary College to have the outbreak a few miles away rather than the 900 miles to Fort William.

 Dr. Gordon Wills and his confreres, Drs.
-J. W. (Jim) Schroder and D. L. T. (Larry) Smith began an intensive on ranch and in laboratory study of virus enteritis.
-They produced a killed tissue vaccine from the early cases of the disease which was effective.
+J. W. (Jim) Schroder and D. L. T. (Larry) Smith began an intensive on-ranch and in-laboratory study of virus enteritis.
+They produced a killed tissue vaccine from the early cases of the effective disease.
 A week after injection new cases ceased to occur and if there was sufficient vaccine for the whole ranch population, that ended the outbreak.
-This method of controlling outbreaks was continued for the rest of the year, but it was realized that there was no opportunity to build up quantities of vaccine under this system.
+This method of controlling outbreaks was continued for the rest of the year, but it was realized that there was no opportunity to build up quantities of the vaccine under this system.
 The College was not equipped for nor intended to be a commercial producer of vaccines.